wlonk/arcadia/rules/scenes.rst

    secret eventually finds its way out.
 Even then, a town where everyone knows a secret but everyone is sworn to keep it is not uncommon!

-.. todo:: Example:

-   Add examples of Gossip.
+.. todo:: Add examples of Gossip.

 End of session: Introspection
 -----------------------------